xinwenfu/ESP32-UART-and-Flash-Hack/README.md

 where 0 is the starting address and 0x400000 is the length of the flash of the ESP32-WROOM-32 surface-mount module board that our IoT kit uses.
 The whole flash in the binary format is saved in flash_contents.bin.

 ## Use hex editor to view the firmware and search for sensitive info
 Students can use a hex editor (e.g. wxhexeditor) to search the WiFi credentials in the flash dump.

-The following commands show how to install and configure wxhexeditor.
+**wxhexeditor is already installed in our Ubuntu VM**.
+No need of doing the following commands, which show how to install and configure wxhexeditor.
 ```
 sudo apt-get install wxhexeditor                      #Install wxhexeditor  and then run wxHexEditor
 sudo ln -s /usr/bin/wxHexEditor /usr/bin/wxhexeditor  #Create a symbolic to use the lowercase command wxhexeditor